socallinuxexpo/scale-network/switch-configuration/README.md

 The config/vlans file is the master VLAN configuration file.
 It may include other files where it makes sense to subdivide the configuration (e.g. Conference, Expo, etc.).
 If so, these files should be stored in the config/vlans.d directory.

+Our current structure is to have config/vlans only be a list of files in vlans.d to include in the current configuration.
+This allows us to more easily switch venues should that become necessary again.

 The syntax of a config/vlans file (either master or within an included file) is as fillows: